nvim-telekasten/telekasten.nvim/README.md

     - this function accepts a parameter `{i}`.
 If `true`, it will enter input mode by pressing the 'A' key.
 This is useful when being used in a simple `inoremap` key mapping like shown in [Bind it](#3-bind-it).
     - example: `insert_link({ i=true })`
-- `follow_link()`: take text between brackets (linked note) and open a Telescope file finder with it: selects note to open (incl. preview) - with optional note creation for non-existing notes, honoring the configured template
+- `follow_link()`: take text between brackets (linked note) or of a tag and open a Telescope file finder with it: selects note to open (incl. preview) - with optional note creation for non-existing notes, honoring the configured template
   - **note**:
     - notes linked to with headings or paragraph IDs **will not be created automatically**.
 See below for link notation.